-Based on the above definition we can identify the following characteristics of cooperative society as form of business organisation:
+Based on the above definition we can identify the following characteristics of cooperative society form of business organisation:

-(a) Voluntary Association: Members join the cooperative society voluntarily i.e.by their own choice.
-Persons having common economic objective can join the society as and when they like, continue as long as they like and leave the society as and when they want.

-- (b) Open Membership: The membership is open to all those having a common economic interest.
+- (a) Voluntary Association: Members join the cooperative society voluntarily i.e., by their own choice.
+Persons having common economic objective can join the society as and when they like, continue as long as they like and leave the society and when they want. - (b) Open Membership : The membership is open to all those having a common economic interest.
 Any person can become a member irrespective of his/her caste, creed, religion, colour, sex etc. - (c) Number of Members: A minimum of 10 members are required to form a cooperative society.
 In case of multi-state cooperative societies the minimum number of members should be 50 from each state in case the members are individuals.
 The Cooperative Society Act does not specify the maximum number of members for any cooperative society.
-However, after the formation of the society, the members may specify the maximum member of members. - (d) Registration of the Society: In India, cooperative societies are registered under the Co-operative Societies Act 1912 or under the State Cooperative Societies Act.
+However, after the formation of the society, the member may specify the maximum member of members. - (d) Registration of the Society: In India, cooperative societies are registered under the Cooperative Societies Act 1912 or under the State Cooperative Societies Act.
 The Multi-state Cooperative Societies are registered under the Multi-state Cooperative Societies Act 2002.
-Once registered, the society becomes a separate legal entity and attains certain characteristics.
-These are as follows: - (i) It enjoys perpetual succession - (ii) It has its own common seal - (iii) It can enter into agreements with others - (iv) It can sue others in a court of law - (v) It can own properties in its name - (e) State Control: Since registration of cooperative societies is compulsory, every cooperative society comes under the control and supervision of the government.
+Once registered, the society becomes a separate legal entity and attain certain characteristics.
+These are as follows. - (i) The society enjoys perpetual succession - (ii) It has its own common seal - (iii) It can enter into agreements with others - (iv) It can sue others in a court of law - (v) It can own properties in its name - (e) State Control: Since registration of cooperative societies is compulsory, every cooperative society comes under the control and supervision of the government.
 The cooperative department keeps a watch on the functioning of the societies.
-Every society has to get its accounts audited from the cooperative department of the government. - (f) Capital: The capital of the cooperative society is contributed by its members.
-Since, the members contribution is very limited, it often depends on loan from the government and apex cooperative institutions or by way of grants and assistance from state and central government. - (g) Democratic Set Up: The cooperative societies are managed in a democratic manner.
-Every member has a right to take part in the management of the society.
+Every society has to get its accounts audited from the cooperative department of the government.